Technology Transfer Office

 - Facilitating new campus company formation and development

-- Provision of incubator space and mentoring services for start-up businesses at the Nexus Innovation Centre
+- Providing support for new high potential start-up businesses at the Nexus Innovation Centre

 Knowledge Transfer Ireland (KTI) works with business, investors, higher education institutes, state research organisations, research funders and government agencies to facilitate the transfer of state-funded technology, ideas and expertise to businesses to drive innovation.
 The KTI website provides additional information on funding available and what to expect when engaging with a higher education institute such as the University of Limerick.